-How to File a Wrongful Termination Suit and Win
+How to File a Wrongful Termination Lawsuit and Win

 Many people have found themselves dealing with a wrongful termination scenario at some point in their career.
 If you are reading thins article you may be one.
 The most common instances of wrongful termination is in cases of discrimination.
 Discrimination cases can include a termination based on age, color, race, disability, religion, pregnancy, sex, or retaliation.
 The government has placed laws against these discriminatory practices to protect employees.
 There are however laws under the Federal Labor Standards Act of 1938 and the Civil Rights Act of 1964, which protects employers as well.
 Each state has a different in depth policy when filing a wrongful termination claim, but the general process for filing a claim is to go through the Equal Employment Opportunity Commission (EEOC).